danhighley/IT3038C-Scripts/final/Finale README.md

 ===========

 The loopback 127.0.0.1 is fine when testing the script.
-With a little tweeking of the host firewall settings I was able to connect to the ip url (in my case: 192.168.1.252:5000) from other devices as intended, as show in the following pic.
+With a little tweaking of the host firewall settings I was able to connect to the ip url (in my case: 192.168.1.252:5000) from other devices as intended, as show in the following pic.

 ![Alt text](othSys.png)